Stop Blaming Your Genes

 The lifestyle choices that you make for yourself and your family can literally change the course of your history.
-A family history of heart disease or cancer used to mean that it was your destiny to get those conditions too because they were “in your genes.”
+A family history of heart disease or cancer used to mean that it was your destiny to get those conditions too.
+It was believed that they were “in your genes.”
 Through the science of epigenetics we have learned that nothing could be further from the truth.
 Epigenetics, which means “around the gene,” has shown that your lifestyle choices, both positive and negative, significantly influence the expression of your genes.

 The largest nature/nurture study ever done was on 44,000 pairs of twins.
 The study found that the primary determinate of cancer, in most cases, was environmental or lifestyle factors such as tobacco use, diet, and exercise.
 It was not due to the inherited disposition of a person’s family history.

-A recent report in the journal Proceedings of the National Academy of Sciences USA found the activity of more than 500 genes in the normal tissue of thirty men with low-risk prostate cancer changed after the patients began eating diets higher in fruits, vegetables, and whole grains and lower in red meats and fats, while also implementing an exercise and stress reducing regimen.
+A report in the journal Proceedings of the National Academy of Sciences USA found the activity of more than 500 genes in the normal tissue of thirty men with low-risk prostate cancer changed after the patients began eating diets higher in fruits, vegetables, and whole grains and lower in red meats and fats, while also implementing an exercise and stress reducing regimen.

 After three months the men had changes in the activity of about 500 genes.
 These changes included 48 disease-preventing genes that were turned on and 453 disease promoting genes that were turned off.

 You may have inherited a lifestyle that causes diabetes, heart disease, or cancer.
 If so, it’s time to change the course of your personal history towards a new, healthier future.

 Changing the course of your history is not rocket science.
-Eating a diet filled with fresh fruits and vegetables, whole grains, and lean meats will keep you lean and healthy and will activate healthy genes.
+Eating a diet filled with fresh fruits and vegetables, whole grains, and lean meats will keep you lean and healthy.
+It will also activate healthy genes.
 Exercise, as a part of a lifestyle, reduces stress, strengthens your heart and muscles, and has been shown to reduce the risk of nearly every disease.